Icing out the competition: The PWHL Ottawa meets the Ottawa Senators at Sens Skills

 5 Minute Read

-From the first puck drop, every one of the almost 8318 fans in the PWHL Ottawa's first home game knew they were seeing something special.
+From the first puck drop, every one of the almost 8,318 fans at PWHL Ottawa's first home game knew they were seeing something special.

 It wasn't just that the game set the North American attendance record for professional women's hockey.
 And it wasn't just seeing hockey legends and team captains Brianne Jenner (PWHL Ottawa) and Marie-Philip Poulin (PWHL Montreal) go head-to-head in a fast-paced and physical display of hockey might.

-It was special because of the crowd itself, populated by thousands of young women and little girls escorted by their parents to watch hockey history unfolding on the ice before them.
+It was special because of the crowd itself, populated by thousands of young women and little girls, escorted by their parents, to watch hockey history unfold on the ice before them.
 They were there not because they were tagging along but because, on the opening night of the PWHL in Ottawa, they could finally see someone like themselves out on the blue line.

 We popped into the PWHL Ottawa dressing room at Lansdowne to chat with four of the players about that night and their chance to be out on NHL ice with the Ottawa Senators on January 28 for the Sens Skills presented by CAA North & East Ontario.